 The Profile Plot tool allows you to preview all of the available Flow Paths and how they will be plotted.
 You can select the desired scales and output the plots to a printer for distribution.
 For more information about this topic, go to Plot Profile.

 The ribbon tabs across the top of the screen give a simple, ordered approach to the typical workflow of managing site data and building a drainage scheme.
-There are quicker ways to access your data, but the ribbon tabs are a good way to begin.

 Navigate and manipulate the 2D plan view (in the middle of your screen).
 For more information about this topic, go to Plan Ribbon.